 Who is Jack Carr?

 Wherever you find information about Jack Carr, you’ll find a bunch of positions and roles fulfilled in his 20-year-long career as a US Navy SEAL.
-For example, seal sniper, sniper team leader, assault team leader, platoon commander, troop commander, task unit commander, are just some of them.
+For example, SEAL sniper, sniper team leader, assault team leader, platoon commander, troop commander, and task unit commander are just some of them.

 His grandfather was killed in World War II.
 Therefore, it was from an early age that Carr knew he was going to follow in his grandfather’s footsteps by enlisting.
 At the age of seven, he discovered the SEALs and he knew clearly he was going to become one of them.